thomas-g-knowles/m35-final-project/README.md

     - adb devices ===>>> not strictly neccessary, however can assist in establishing connection to phone.
     - adb install WhatsApp.apk ===>>> adb install *path to apk file*
   - Note that I have wrote a batch script which does this hassle free (included in ADB), just run it and the APK (I chose WhatsApp) will be installed.

+## Authentication:

+#### For the authentication, I have chosen to use a .env file to store variables with sensitive information in them (included in the .gitignore), therefore to adapt the code in main.py for yourself simply just modify the supplied "template.env" file filling in the blanks and rename the file to just ".env" when finished.
+The first three variable names refer to your/a Google Cloud Project's details, one can be setup on the platform using the web GUI/console.

 ## Nerdy Stuff (extra info):